Fliegerführer Irak: Initial composition

 Fliegerführer Irak was to consist of a squadron of Messerschmitt Bf 110 zerstörer heavy fighters (12 aircraft) from the 4.
 Staffel/ ZG 76, and a squadron of Heinkel He 111 bombers (12 aircraft).
 In addition, to assist in transporting the force to Iraq, Junck was lent 13 Junkers Ju 52/3m trimotor transports and Junkers Ju 90 four-engined transport aircraft.
 All but three of these transports had to be returned to Greece immediately to prepare for the invasion of Crete.

+The military aircraft deployed by the end of the mission were as follows: